-Social Security Disability benefits were created as insurance for people who can’t work because of a medical condition.
+Social Security Disability benefits serve as insurance for people who can’t work because of a medical condition.
 However, the process is more complicated than it sounds.

 If you submit an application for Social Security Disability (SSD), you’ll need to understand what those who review your application are looking for to confirm that you qualify for benefits.